-SB 276 will restore integrity to California’s medical exemption process by requiring the California Department of Public Health (CDPH) to review medical exemptions submitted to schools that lack community immunity, and those issued by physicians who submit a large number of exemptions.
-The state public health officer and clinically-trained immunization staff may review and revoke exemptions that do not align with CDC or ACIP guidelines and are inconsistent with standard of care.
+SB 276 will restore integrity to California’s medical exemption process by requiring the California Department of Public Health (CDPH) to review medical exemptions submitted for schools that lack community immunity and those issued by physicians who submit a large number of exemptions.
+The state public health officer and clinically-trained immunization staff may revoke exemptions that do not align with CDC or ACIP guidelines and are inconsistent with standard of care.

 Additionally, the bill will require the use of a statewide database of exemptions, establish minimum requirements for exemption forms, require the establishment of an expert panel to review appeals, and require CDPH share information to the Medical Board of California on physicians whose medical exemptions pose a public health risk.

 Recently, numerous measles outbreaks have occurred across the country in states including Washington, New York, and California.
-Since the start of 2019, 1,077 measles cases have been reported across twenty-eight states, representing the largest number of U.S. cases in a year since the disease was declared eliminated in 2000.
-5 In addition to the serious health repercussions, outbreak response is also costly and places a significant financial burden on our public health resources.
-A recent JAMA article reported that response to a single case of measles can be as high as $142,000.
-6
+Since the start of 2019, 1,203 measles cases have been reported across thirty states, representing the largest number of U.S. cases in a year since the disease was declared eliminated in 2000.5 In addition to the serious health repercussions, outbreak response is also costly and places a significant financial burden on our public health resources.
+A recent JAMA article reported that response to a single case of measles can be as high as $142,000.6

 Currently, California law requires no state-level oversight, approval, or standardization of medical exemptions.
 As a result, medical exemptions often contain incomplete information and may be issued for reasons that fall outside established standards of care.
 Furthermore, state and local health officers have limited information upon which to base public health strategies during outbreaks.